MichaelSinz/SimpleWebAudioPlayer/README.md

 - **`make localwaves`**: Generates waveform PNG files for all MP3s in your music directory
 - **`make localtest`**: Starts a simple web server to test the player with your music library

+### Demo Website Targets

+The Makefile includes targets to build and test a local version of the demo site.
+This will download the same music files that are freely available as a `.tgz` archive and extract them into the `Demo` directory, along with building all of the rest of the Simple Web Audio Player into that directory.

+- **`make demo`**: Builds the demo version of the web audio player with open source music
+- **`make demotest`**: Starts a simple web server to test the demo site locally
+- **`make democlean`**: Cleans the demo files (except for the large music download)

 ### Customization

 Before using the deployment targets, you should customize these variables in the Makefile: